WoSew/Toci/README.md

 ## Getting Started
 The repository contains several selected console application created in Visual Studio 2017 with ReSharper and C# technology.

 In July, August and September 2017, I was a participant in the online course run by Bartłomiej Zapart.
-Classes were conducted in the form of weekend webinars
+Classes were conducted in the form of weekend webinars.
+About 60 participants took part in the training, after the first lesson I took over the mentor's position.

 ## What is the purpose of learning?

 Understanding the basics of the C# language.

+*What did I learn?

+During the training I took the role of a mentor.
+I helped 8 people with their homework and understanding of lectures.
+It was a great teamwork lesson, overcoming barriers and understanding of the topic.

 ## Agenda